sashinpivotal/dsa-java-review-doc/README.md

 ### Concreate steps

-- Create *TaxPayer* interface with the following methods
+- Create *TaxPayer* interface under *gov.irs* package with the following methods
   - double computeTax();   /// returns amount of tax to pay
 - Add the following constants to the interface
   - public static final double HOURLY_TAX_RATE = 0.25;